Ceelog/phpdoc-en/src/faq/using.md

 There are a few alternatives written in PHP such as
 <a href="http://www.fpdf.org/" class="link external">» FPDF</a> and
 <a href="http://www.tcpdf.org/" class="link external">» TCPDF</a>.

-There is also the <a href="/book/haru.html" class="link">Haru</a>
-extension that uses the free libHaru external library.

 <!-- -->